Fiona Godfrey MBACP

 - Personality disorders

-I charge £42 per 50 minute session, with reduced rates available for low wage / unwaged / students.
+I currently charge £42 per 50 minute session, increasing to £45 from 1st September 2017.
+I can offer reduced rates for low wage / unwaged.

 I am happy to offer Skype sessions once a face-to-face relationship has been established.

 Maps & Directions

 |Face to face counselling:||Yes|

 Wednesday - Friday 8.30am - 5.30pm

 Types of client